 Making Tax Digital (MTD) – A guide for independent opticians

-Making Tax Digital is just around the corner.
-Here is our summary of the changes and what this means for independent opticians.
+Making Tax Digital is here.
+Below is our summary of the changes and what this means for independent opticians.

 What is MTD?

 Making Tax Digital is the UK government’s initiative to take all tax submission online and to therefore enforce digital record keeping via computer software.

 Does MTD apply to me?

 If your taxable turnover is above the VAT registration threshold, it applies to you with effect from 1st April 2021.

 When does MTD start?

 The Making Tax Digital rules apply from your first VAT period starting on or after 1st April 2021.
 A ‘VAT period’ is the inclusive dates covered by your VAT Return.

 - • Your business name

 - • The address of your principal place of business